dataspecer/ds-wdoi/source/preprocessing/README.md

 6. Loading to ElasticSearch
    - load labels and aliases into ElasticSearch service

 > Note:
+> 1. During 1. and 2. phase, there are running statistics for property usage happening during the dump pases.
+The statistics run with during 1. and 2. phase to reduce time of the computation.
-> 1. The types of property values are not checked, since the Wikidata does not allow to entry value that do not match the property type.
+> 2. The types of property values are not checked, since the Wikidata does not allow to entry value that do not match the property type.
 Such as: placing a property into subclass of statement.
-> 2. I consider only the unique values from extracted properties.
+> 3. I consider only the unique values from extracted properties.

-## Identification and separation (1. and 2. phase)
+## Identification and separation with statistics (1. and 2. phase)

-The part contains 1. and 2. phase.
+The part contains 1. and 2. phase with computation of property usage statistics.
+The statistics is run during the phases to reduce time of the statistics computation.
 The main script is `1_2_identification_separation.py`

 - input: